Excoriate/go-service-boilerplate/docs/templates/CONTRIBUTING.md

 ## Building The Project 💼

-Build the project using `go build .` in the repository root, or to create a container image, use `docker build -t your-cli-name -f Dockerfile .`.
+Build the project using `go build .` in the repository root, or to create a container image, use `docker build -t your-App-name -f Dockerfile .`.

 ## Releasing 🏷️